-Roland and Brick coming to terms with each other after a misunderstanding that made the latter leave the group.
+Roland and Brick coming to terms with each other after a disagreement that made the latter leave the group.
 The way Roland humbly apologizes and how Brick accepts it shows that although they had several disagreements they still are loyal and more than willingly to work together.

 Towards the end, before the Vault Hunters go to take down Jack for good, they have the option to pay all the important named NPCs in Sanctuary a visit, so that they may give them some inspiring parting words and items (such as weapons, shields, etc.) to aid them in the final battle.

 During these visits, the Vault Hunters overhear an ECHO conversation between Scooter and Ellie.
 Ellie has a request for Scooter: to tell Moxxi she loves her.